EDI Myth VS Fact

-Intro to Electronic Data Interchange
+Introduction to Electronic Data Interchange

-Electronic Data Interchange (EDI) has been in use since the 1960s, however in more recent years EDI came to play a key role in enabling supply chain automation, digital transformation and B2B business process automation.
+Electronic Data Interchange (EDI) has been in use since the 1960s, however in more recent years EDI came to play a key role in enabling supply chain automation, digital transformation, and B2B business process automation.

 More than 85% of all electronic business transactions take place using EDI.
 This method of exchanging documents is used in industries including retail, banking, high-tech, manufacturing, and services.